-We are coming to the end of the week and Recycle Week but weekends are a busy time for our Recycling Centres.
-Around half a million vehicles visited our Recycling Centres in August and September. – that’s a lot of keen recyclers… some a little too keen.
+We are coming to the end of Recycle Week and weekends are a busy time for our Recycling Centres.
+Around half a million vehicles visited our Recycling Centres in August and September 2016 – that’s a lot of keen recyclers… some a little too keen.
 Some unexpected items get recycled by accident and like in slow motion, the moment you realise it, it’s too late… Luckily our dedicated staff are always up for the challenge (often optimistically looking for a needle in a haystack) to reunite the item with its owner.

 Here are just some of the items that get accidentally recycled:

 We’ve heard of plenty of excuses to upgrade to a new mobile handset but chucking it into a big skip takes it a bit far.
-As luck would have it (or not) Peter’s phone was balanced on the ledge of the skip at Boysnope Wharf Recycling Centre which was found by staff undamaged.
-It was reunited with Peter when staff had the clever idea to call the last number dialed.
+As luck would have it (or not) Peter’s phone was balanced on the ledge of the skip at Liverpool Road Recycling Centre which was found by staff undamaged.
+It was reunited with Peter when staff had the clever idea to call the last number dialled.

 Some things can’t easily be replaced and a wedding ring is one of them.
 This ring had extra sentimental value because is was made from his dad’s wedding ring and his mother-in-law’s jewellery both of whom have passed away.
 Neil realised it had slipped off his finger when recycling some bottles at Longley Lane Recycling Centre – after some rummaging, the ring was saved and it also saved Neil some earache from his wife!